Hurricane Michael: Elsewhere

 In Virginia, seven tornadoes touched down: four were rated EF0 and three were rated EF1.
 The three EF1 tornadoes struck Burkeville, Mannboro, and Toana, blowing roofs off buildings and knocking down trees, some onto homes.
 A house in Mannboro was shifted slightly off its foundation and had most of its roof uplifted.
-Four people including a firefighter were washed away by floodwaters, and another firefighter was killed in a vehicle accident on Interstate 295.
+Flash Flood Emergencies were issued for both Roanoke and Danville on October 11.
+In the southernmost regions of the state, over 10 in of rain fell.
+In Danville itself, the 6 in was the most rain to ever fall in a single day.
+Four people including a firefighter were washed away by floodwaters, and another firefighter was killed in a vehicle collision on Interstate 295.
 A sixth fatality was discovered when the body of a woman was found on October 13.
 At least 1,200 roads were closed, and hundreds of trees were downed.
 Up to 600,000 people were left without power at the height of the storm.

 In Maryland, the remnants of Michael dropped 7 in of rain over a period of a few hours in Wicomico County on October 11.
 Flooding from the Rockawalkin Creek damaged a portion of MD 349, forcing the road to be closed.
 Homes were flooded in the Canal Woods neighborhood in Salisbury.
 Three hundred people were forced to evacuate from three apartments in the neighborhood.
 Michael's remnants also generated strong winds across Maryland, with sustained winds topping out at 38 mph with gusts reaching 62 mph.

+Further north, wind gusts reached as high as 62 mph at Lewes Beach, Delaware and 54 mph at Atlantic City Airport in New Jersey.
+Heavy rainfall was also present in this region, with 3.83 in of rain in Georgetown, Delaware, 3.03 in in Millville, New Jersey, 2.58 in in Atlantic City and 2.29 in in Islip, New York.